rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Used from a normal global script if you want to run it at the same point a full hook script would normally run.
 In case of this function, `start` procedure will be executed in the current global script.
 You can use all above functions like normal.

 #### `void register_hook_proc(int hookID, procedure proc)`
-The same as `register_hook`, except that you specifically define which procedure in the current script should be called as a hook (instead of "start" by default).
+Works just like `register_hook`, except that you specifically define which procedure in the current script should be called as a hook (instead of `start`).
 Pass the procedure the same as how you use dialog option functions.
 This IS the recommended way to use hook scripts, as it gives both modularity (each mod logic in a separate global script with no conflicts) and flexibility.
 You can place all related hook scripts for a specific mod in one global script!

 Use zero (0) as the second argument to unregister the hook from the current global script.